FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 ### Mapping local identifier to a different global identifier

 > :bulb: Here we assume that we already have an equivalence file containing the mapping of a local identifier to one of the global identifiers.
-In our case this will be contained in a TSV where we map our local identifier to Affy.
+In our case this will be contained in a TSV where we map our local identifier to HGNC.
 You can see other potential data formats in the [Identifier Mapping recipe]().
 The mapping should be **one-to-one** for this recipe.

-As before we will define variables including the webservice's URL and the method that we will use, which will again be xRefsBatch.

 Our TSV mapping file looks as follows:
 | local   | source   |